Case-Based Legal Support

 In the ensuing months, AngloGold and Guinean security forces brutally compelled community members to go along with the relocation.
 A delegation of elders and community leaders that was sent to negotiate with the company and government was arbitrarily arrested and detained.
 A series of demonstrations were violently repressed, with members of Guinea’s “red beret” special forces firing tear gas and live bullets into the crowd, burning buildings, and looting people’s homes.
 Then company representatives went door-to-door to conduct an inventory of people’s homes and household goods, escorted by members of the very same military units that had violently suppressed the demonstrations.

 Eventually, all the residents of Area One were coerced into moving to a relocation site – mostly against their will, and largely because of pressure applied by local government leaders.
-This site, however, was poorly prepared – for example, the homes lack toilets, there is not adequate access to water.
+This site, however, was poorly prepared – for example, the site does not have adequate access to water, and the houses lack toilets.

 ACA – along with Communities First and the Guinean organizations MDT and CECIDE – conducted a participatory survey and fact-finding mission.
 We confirmed that community members had been coerced to leave their homes through violence and intimidation and that the resettlement agreements they signed had never been explained to them.
 The results of this activity were published and shared at a press conference in Guinea in February 2017.